 The Charles, Ronald, and Reginald Hall Fund 2003 will furnish annual unrestricted operating revenue for Bethel Missionary Baptist Church in Dayton.
-Charles Hall and his sons, Ronald and Reginald, are trustees of the church and 33rd Degree Masons.
+The late Charles Hall and his sons, Ronald and Reginald, were trustees of the church and 33rd Degree Masons.

 Major John F. Harris, Jr., Memorial Scholarship Fund 2006 affords Junior Reserve Officers' Training Corps (JROTC) graduates from Dayton Public Schools the chance to further their education at an institution of higher learning.
 Major Harris, who was a JROTC instructor at Grace A. Greene Military Academy before his passing in 1995, believed that all students deserve a chance to earn an education to become self-sufficient.

 Lorenzo and Nadine Harris Family Fund 2000 makes plans to benefit Mary Scott Nursing Home, Summit Christian Church and the University of Dayton Scholarships for Minority Students, three charities of interest to Lorenzo and Nadine Harris, former owners of Ren's Supermarket in Dayton, and their family.